7 Little Things To Help You Grow Lash Business Without Money

 5. Create Social Media Profiles

 You need not go spy-or-detective-mode.
-Create Facebook, Instagram, Pinterest and LinkedIn profiles of your brand or self.
-Interested audience will follow you and your posts.
+Create Facebook, Instagram, Pinterest, and LinkedIn profiles of your brand or self.
+An interested audience will follow you and your posts.
 All these social media options are viable for growing a large following easily.